systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 Principal Officers configurations aid in capturing a scheme's principal officers’ details for effective management of various activities.

-Clicking the **Principal Officer** link will open the Principal Officers window where a list of officers details are displayed in a grid table.
-To add a new officer, click the **New Principal Officer** button to load a dialogue box for capturing the officer's details in the system as shown in the screenshot below:
+Clicking the **Principal Officer** link will open the Principal Officers window displaying a list of officers’ details in a grid table.
+To add a new officer, Click the **New Principal Officer** button to open a dialogue box and capture his/her details in the system.
+See screenshot below:

 <img  alt="principal officers" width="95%" height="auto"  class="center"  src="../media2/schemeM7.png">